kvr6/Parametric-Speech-Synthesis/README.md

 **Note**: These are mock datasets generated for illustration purposes.
 In a production environment, you would replace these with real user data and more comprehensive datasets.

+**Important**: The `data/` directory is included in `.gitignore` to prevent committing large or sensitive datasets to the repository.
+Each developer should generate their own mock data locally using the `generate_mock_data.py` script.

 ## Code Description

 (Detailed description of each Python script in the `src/` directory will be added here)